|WPD Command Staff||

 Chief Shawn Schwertfeger

-R. Shawn Schwertfeger became Wheeling, West Virginia’s Chief of Police in June 2012.
+R. Shawn Schwertfeger has been the Chief of Police in Wheeling, West Virginia since June 2012.

 An Ohio Valley native, Chief Schwertfeger graduated from John Marshall High School in 1984 and West Liberty University, where he earned his Bachelor of Science Degree in Criminal Justice/Business Administration in 1989.